Structure-Fair Quantum Circuit Complexity: An Auditable Information-Theoretic Lower Bound: Operational Principles and Information Extraction for RCC

 \textbf{Proposition 4.1 (Hypothesis Testing Lower Bound):}

-This inequality reveals a profound physical picture: the intrinsic complexity of a quantum state $\rho$ is lower-bounded by our ability to confidently distinguish it from its ``structured vacuum'' $\sigma_R$ in an experiment.
-A highly complex state must have extremely high distinguishability, corresponding to an extremely low type-II error rate, which in turn implies a large lower bound on its complexity.
+This inequality explicitly relates the complexity of a state $\rho$ to its statistical distinguishability from the reference state $\sigma_R$ A highly complex state must have extremely high distinguishability, corresponding to an extremely low type-II error rate, which in turn implies a large lower bound on its complexity.
 The complete experimental protocol, including the rigorous control of statistical errors, is detailed in Appendix \ref{D.1}.
 Of particular importance is that the advantage of the present theoretical framework lies in the fact that this connection between ``distinguishability'' and ``complexity'' does not merely remain at the level of physical intuition.
-It is elevated by Theorem 3.2 to a mathematically provable relationship.
+Theorem 3.2 formalizes this connection as a rigorous mathematical inequality.
 It is this theorem, along with its complete derivation based on one-shot information theory in Appendix \ref{sec:A6}, that builds the bridge from experimental data (the type-II error rate $\beta$) to the theoretical lower bound ($C_{\mathrm{opt}}$).
 This rigorous connection ensures that our proposed operational schemes are theoretically completely reliable and self-consistent, successfully transforming an abstract concept of complexity into a measurable physical reality.